apache/pulsar/docs/Authorization.md

 After this, clients identifying with the role `my-client-role`, will be able to use topics in the specified namespace.

-When `authorizationAllowWildcardsMatching` is `true` in `broker.conf`, wildcard matching is also allowed.
+Wildcard authorization can be performed when `authorizationAllowWildcardsMatching` is set to `true` in `broker.conf`.

 e.g.
 ```